vsiegel/thoughttree/README.md

    - A model has more answers if you ask it again

 #### Know your cost
-   - Your quota per month may be limiting
+   - Your budget or your quota per month may be limiting
    - Models have vastly different prices per token
+   - See the traffic in the console log, learn to optimize

 #### Edit your history
    - Edit the history